elkninja/blog/index.md

 ---
-title: Putting the 'Query' in Inquiry
+title: Putting the Query in Inquiry
 ---